 And if you need more removals advice or assistance, contact Simply Removals anytime.

-We at Simply Removals are delighted to say we now accredited by CHAS – the Contractors Health and Safety Assessment Scheme (CHAS).
+We at Simply Removals are delighted to say we now a professional moving company accredited by CHAS – the Contractors Health and Safety Assessment Scheme (CHAS).

 As CHAS says on their website… “We are dedicated to completing health and safety pre-qualification assessments to a nationally recognised and accepted threshold standard”